GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-primer/index.md

 This API is a proposal and will expand over time.
 This blog post describes its current state, and will be updated as the API evolves. {% endAside %}

-Last updates:
+Updates:

 - Early 2021: aggregate reports and view-through measurement are added to the proposal.
 - Early 2021: the API is renamed to "Attribution Reporting API".

 {% Aside 'caution' %}

-- This post focuses on advertising use cases, but the Attribution Reporting API can be used for use cases that are unrelated to advertising.
+- This post focuses on advertising use cases, but the Attribution Reporting API can serve use cases that are not related to advertising as well.
 - The advertising use cases for this API focus on linking ad clicks or views to conversions (Conversion Measurement).
   {% endAside %}